The Wedding

 "Ok, I am going to check on the bride and bridesmaids."

-I find the bridesmaids still by the coffee and catering cart we arranged for.
+I find the bridesmaids still by the coffee catering cart we arranged for.
 I tell them to touch up in the bathroom then to get with their paired groomsmen that will be escorting them down the aisle.
 They nod and march off.
 This might not be what I had set out for in life but my bossy take charge attitude helps in this field.

 I suppress the urge to vomit.
 I tiptoe out of the room with the biggest complication I have yet to come across in this profession.
 The bride is actively cheating on the groom.
 I don't want to be the one to catch her in the act.
 She will obviously deny it and I will look like the jealous nutcase to Michael.
 The devil on my shoulder though thinks he deserves to be married to a two timing incestuous whore.
 Mrs. James would get what she deserves for a daughter in law.

 My good moral judgment though wins out.
-I head over to the side door where the stair case is.
+I head over to the side door where the staircase is.

 "Yah"